 High Crimes and Misdemeanors in Project Finance Models (All of Us Have Been Guilty)

 All of the financial modelling companies seem to have their blah, blah, blah acronyms and rules.
 I have no doubt whatsoever that these bureaucratic rules have let to models which are not easy to work with and are very difficult to understand and change.
 My guiding principle is to put yourself in the shoes of somebody who is reading your model for the first time.
 You want the user to say “I understand what you are doing and where the numbers are coming from.”
 For what it is worth, here are my rules.
 I don’t tell you what to do; I provide a few suggestions on what you should generally not to do.
 I tell you this because I have made all of the mistakes and I have stole ideas from many other models.
-After making mistakes, I believe these things really work.
-One of my biggest complaints is paying too much attention to the rules and applying so-called best practice rules.
+After making mistakes, I believe a few excel practices really work.
+But one of my biggest complaints is paying too much attention to the rules and applying so-called best practice rules.
 A friend of mine (John Cassidy) who died in 1982 used to keep quoting the line that “foolish consistency is the hobgoblin of a petty mind” and I think this applies to my comments below.
 There may be exceptions to all of rules I discuss below and concentrating too much on bureaucratic rules is the worst rule to break.

 - Obviously, no hard-coded numbers after assumptions in the model.
 This is a clear crime and an even worse crime is mixing a formula with hard coded numbers like F5 * 1.02.
 The first can be solved with F5, paste special, constants or with Generic Macros.
 The second problem is more difficult to find and mark with colours.
 To see how to use the F5 method with a little macro, go to the short-cut page.

 - Not making formulas the same across columns, another obvious one.
 You can make the formulas the same across the columns with TRUE/FALSE or 1/0 flags, or whatever you call them.
 But don’t go crazy and not allow a starting point for things like inflation indices.
 Remember, being too bureaucratic about this stuff is about the worst thing you can do.

 - Wasting time on meaningful or meaningless colours is one of the most irritating things I have to put up with when I watch people make a model in excel.
 That is why I made the colouring page that allows you to find the location of other sheets and stop wasting time.
 Go to the link attached to this sentence to see the new stuff in generic macros.

 - Use IF instead of MAX and MIN functions to connect the cash flow with the debt schedule.
 There is always a direct or indirect connection of the debt schedule with the balance sheet — no cash flow and no debt repayment.
 The MIN and MAX (never IF statements) should be in the cash flow waterfall and not in the debt schedule.